up42/docs/source/getting-started/core-concepts.rst

 Blocks are re-usable between workflows and can be shared with other users of the platform.
 They specify what kind of data they need to run, and what kind of data they output.

+You can think of blocks as a function or module with a single responsibility, packaged as a Docker image.

 .. image:: blocks.png
     :align: center